How to Set Up Events and Conversions in Google Analytics 4

 Google has announced that Universal Analytics will be retired on July 1, 2023, and will stop collecting data on that date.
 To continue collecting and tracking data from your website, Google Analytics 4 should be set up now to begin collecting data in parallel with Universal Analytics.

 Unlike Universal Analytics that was based on hits, Google Analytics 4 is driven by events.
 All the goals that were used in Universal Analytics to flag conversions are replaced by conversion events in GA4.

 After you install GA4 on your website, you should set up events and conversions to start tracking and collecting your website events and conversions.

 We hope you found this article helpful in setting up GA4 events and conversions.
 Check back soon for more articles on GA4.

-Gold Mango Design LLC. helps businesses succeed with digital marketing strategies.
+We help businesses succeed with digital marketing strategies.
 Our digital marketing services include Google Ads PPC Marketing, SEO, Web Design & Web Development, Google Analytics, Digital Marketing consulting and more.
 We are located in Plano, TX right outside Dallas and serve customers in the USA.
-Contact us for help with digital marketing.
+Contact us for help with google analytics.

 Related Articles on Google Analytics & SEO

 - What is Google Analytics 4?
 Plus How to Set Up Google Analytics 4 for Your Website.